briankoser/koser.us-metalsmith/src/index.md

 </section>

 <section id="melissa">
 **Melissa** is a housewife by day, taking care of a baby and keeping a house in order.
-By night, she’s a tired housewife, taking care of a baby and keeping a house in order.
-Somehow she stills finds time to read and enjoy high-quality video entertainment.
+By night, she’s a housewife taking care of a baby and keeping her house and husband in order.
+In the midst of all that, she still finds time to nerd over different things such as games, books, and tv shows.
 </section>

 <section id="lydia">